 Engineering Computer Aided Design - CAD 1 (Level 3)

-The course fee includes a Student Design Kit package that you can install at home and use on your own computer for a 12 month period.
+The course fee includes a Student Design Kit package that you can install at home and use on your own computer for 12 months.

 This programme has one course: Computer Aided Design